GalvanizeOpenSource/stats-shortcourse/docs/_sources/statistics-concepts.rst.txt

    Once you've gotten the hang of this for the gamma distribution, try to generate analogous values for a *Poisson* distribution.
    If you're running into trouble, consider what method of a `poisson_rv` object you should be calling.
+(Hint: should a Poisson random variable have a probability *density* function?).
 Once you've got that working, what would you say is the biggest difference between these values as associated with the gamma distribution compared to the Poisson distribution?